Codependent Relationships: Takers and CaretakersBy Dr. Margaret Paul

 Codependent relationships - relationships of two takers, two caretakers, or a taker and a caretaker - will always run into problems.
 Many people leave these relationships, only to discover the same problems in their next relationships.
 Takers and caretakers can switch places in different relationships and over different issues, but the problems remain the same - anger, resentment, distance, lack of sexuality, boredom, feeling unloved and unloving.

 Relationships heal when individuals heal.
 When each partner does their Inner Bonding work, their relationship system heals.
-When each person learns to take full personal responsibility for his or her own feelings of pain and joy, they stop pulling on each other and blaming each other.
+When each person learns to take full personal responsibility for his or her own feelings of pain, joy, wellbeing and self-worth, they stop pulling on each other and blaming each other.
 When each person learns to fill themselves with love and share that love with each other, instead of always trying to get love, the relationship heals.

-Learning how to take 100% responsibility for your own feelings is one of the essential ingredients in creating a healthy relationship.
+Learning how to take responsibility for your own feelings is one of the essential ingredients in creating a healthy relationship.
 This means learning to be conscious of what you are feeling and being open to learning about what you are doing to create your own feelings (Step 1 of Inner Bonding), instead of being a victim and believing that others are causing your feelings.
-Your feelings come from how you treat yourself and others, from what you tell yourself and what you believe about yourself and others, rather than from others behavior.
-Blaming others for your feelings will always lead to major relationship problems.
+Your wounded feelings, such as anxiety, depression, insecurity, guilt, shame, anger, emptiness, aloneness, and jealousy, come from how you treat yourself and others, from what you tell yourself and what you believe about yourself and others, rather than from others behavior.
+Blaming others for your wounded feelings will always lead to major relationship problems.

 In reality, you are the only one you actually have control over.
 You are the only one you can change.
 Why not start today by taking your eyes off your partner and putting them squarely on yourself?
 Why not start today with a consistent Inner Bonding practice?
 Why not join our membership community and receive help and support with your Inner Bonding practice?